Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4438/

 ### How to use Network Diagram
-This app gives you a new way to visualize your data, allowing you to better communicate information in dashboards and reports.
+This app gives you a new way to visualize your data, allowing you to better communicate information in dashboards and reports.<br>
 After installing this app you will see Network Diagram Viz as an additional item in the visualization picker in Search and Dashboard.

-The Network Diagram Viz lets you visualize how different monitored end-points relate to one another.
+The Network Diagram Viz lets you visualize how different monitored end-points relate to one another.<br>
 You can use the Network Diagram Viz to show the relationship between servers, services, or people in a dashboard panel or report.

 As seen in the Splunk blog post: https://www.splunk.com/en_us/blog/security/visual-link-analysis-with-splunk-part-2-the-visual-part.html